MFR6340/theenglishextension.org/open-world-1/unit-7: Patchwork City.md

 <img src="https://imgur.com/sU4mlZA.png" width="25%" />

 Admittedly, this is really a picture book for younger kids, but it *does* takes place in Toronto.
 It is fun story of a boy who wakes up to discover that there is now a subway stop in his apartment.
 This is a great foundation for a creative writing project.
-Learn  [how the author got inspired here](https://robertmunsch.com/book/jonathan-cleaned-up) (Lexile 570L)
+Learn  [how the author got inspired here](https://robertmunsch.com/book/jonathan-cleaned-up) (Lexile 570L)  <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Jonathan-Cleaned-Up-Then-He-Heard-Sound-Robert-Munsch/9781773210889?ref=grid-view&qid=1674500497806&sr=1-2 link here" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1005972253" rel="nofollow">Buy on Orell Füssli</a>